Zhaith-Izaliel/vue-typescript-bootstraper/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Working with this bootstraper is as simple as cloning the repository and building on top of it.
+Working with this bootstrapper is as simple as cloning the repository and building on top of it.
 And if you are using Nix + Direnv as your daily driver, you don't even need to think about the dependencies to install, as the flake will spawn a convenient development shell for you.